clearcare/cc_dynamodb3/README.md

 Here's a bullet-point summary:

+* provides a convenient model interface to query, scan, create, update and delete items
+* boto3 integration with conversion between dynamodb and pythonic data
 * parses table configuration as defined in a YAML file (see [tests/dynamodb.yml](tests/dynamodb.yml))
 * namespaces tables so you can share the same configuration between different environments
 * gives you `Table` objects that have the schema and indexes loaded locally so you avoid extra lookups